ericpromislow/tabhunter/README.md

 Version 2.0 introduces the "Audio Only" checkbox, just what you were looking for to find that tab that started playing an ad or a video.

+Version 3.0 reinstates searching the text in tabs as well, and supports JS regexes (put `regex:` at the start of your search pattern to force this (not the url/title matcher)), and XPath expressions (highly recommended you put `xpath:` at the start of the search term, because a specific xpath expression with a long condition part in square brackets will happily work as a regex for many more documents).

 ### See LICENSE.txt for license details.